-All regular employees of the District are covered by the Florida Retirement System (the "FRS"), a Stateadministered cost-sharing, multiple-employer, defined benefit retirement plan (the "Plan").
+All regular employees of the District are covered by the Florida Retirement System (the "FRS"), a State-administered cost-sharing, multiple-employer, defined benefit retirement plan (the "Plan").
 Included in the Plan is a Deferred Retirement Option Program (the "DROP"), a defined contribution pension plan titled the FRS Investment Plan (the "Investment Plan"), and a Retiree Health Insurance Subsidy (the "HIS") Program.
 The Plan also includes an early retirement provision, but imposes a penalty for each year a member retires before the normal retirement age.
 The Plan provides retirement, disability and death benefits and annual cost-of-living adjustments.

-Essentially all regular employees of participating employers are eligible and must enroll as members of the FRS.
 Employees enrolled in the Plan prior to July 1, 2011, vest at six years of creditable service and employees in the Plan on or after July 1, 2011 vest at eight years of creditable service.
-The District's Plan recognized pension expense for the fiscal year ended June 30, 2018 totaled \$27,000,974.
-The District's contributions to the Plan totaled \$16,256,709 and the proportionate share of the net pension liability totaled \$168,421,603.
+The District's Plan recognized pension expense for the fiscal year ended June 30, 2021 totaled \$49,469,819.
+The District's contributions to the Plan totaled \$23,425,828 and the proportionate share of the net pension liability totaled \$242,899,707.